Carmel Myers: Personal life

 Myers married attorney and song writer Isidore "I.B."
 Kornblum on July 16, 1919; they divorced in 1923.

 Myers and attorney Ralph H. Blum married on June 9, 1929, and had three children: author Ralph H. Blum (born 1932), known for his works on divination through Norse runes, and two adopted daughters, actress and radio personality Susan Adams Kennedy (born 1940) and television producer Mary Cossette (born 1941).
-Myers and Blum purchased Gloria Swanson's Sunset Boulevard home.
+Grandson literary agent/manager John Ufland (born 1962)Myers and Blum purchased Gloria Swanson's Sunset Boulevard home.

 On October 30, 1951, Myers married Paramount Pictures executive Alfred W. Schwalberg in Brooklyn.
 They were married until his death in 1974.

 Death

 Myers died of a heart attack on November 9, 1980, in Los Angeles Medical Center at the age of 81.
 She was buried near her parents at Home of Peace Cemetery in East Los Angeles.
-Her epitaph reads "L'Chaim", which in English translates to "To life".
+Her epitaph reads "L'Chaim", which is Hebrew for "to life".